Rev Theory

 Rev Theory (formerly known as Revelation Theory) is an American rock band formed in 2002 in Long Island, New York.
 The band has released five studio albums: Truth Is Currency (2005), Light It Up (2008), Justice (2011), The Revelation (2016) and Salvation Nowhere (2024), as well as three EPs: Revelation Theory EP (2004), Acoustic Live from the Gibson Lounge (2009) and Take 'Em Out (2012).
-The song Light It Up was the theme for WrestleMania XXIV, Hell Yeah was the theme song for One Night Stand (2008) and the opening theme song for the popular Spike show Blue Mountain State and the song "We Own the Night" was the main theme song for the WWE Network reality series Breaking Ground.
-The song "Voices" is currently being used by World Wrestling Entertainment (WWE) wrestler Randy Orton.
+The band are most well-known for their work with World Wrestling Entertainment, with the songs "Light It Up", "Hell Yeah", and "Justice" being used as the theme songs for WrestleMania XXIV, One Night Stand 2008, and Extreme Rules 2011 respectively.
+The group also created the song "Voices", which has been used as the entrance theme for professional wrestler Randy Orton since May of 2008.

 History

 Early years and Truth Is Currency (2002–2006)

 Revelation Theory's initial members Rich Luzzi, Dave Agoglia, and Julien Jorgensen first met in 1997 at Merrimack College in North Andover, MA, and all moved to Long Island, NY in 2002 to pursue a career in music.
 A year later, bassist Matty McCloskey, a student at New York University, joined the band, completing the quartet.
 They recorded a demo EP and began touring; in 2005 they were tapped for the Girls Gone Wild Rocks America tour.
 The group then signed with EMI subsidiary Element Records, and released the album Truth Is Currency in 2005.

 In 2005, the band toured with Sevendust and Hinder and a single from Truth Is Currency, "Slowburn", hit No. 27 on the US Mainstream Rock Tracks chart.
 In 2006, they toured extensively with Hinder, Buckcherry, and Evanescence, also touring with the latter band in Europe during the same year.